Trump says he would encourage Russia to ‘do whatever the hell they want’ to any NATO country that doesn’t pay enough | KRDO

 “President Biden has restored our alliances and made us stronger in the world because he knows every commander in chief’s first responsibility is to keep the American people safe and hold true to the values that unite us. … Encouraging invasions of our closest allies by murderous regimes is appalling and unhinged – and it endangers American national security, global stability, and our economy at home,” White House spokesperson Andrew Bates said in a statement.

+European Council President Charles Michel on Sunday described comments from Trump on NATO “reckless,” adding they “serve only Putin’s interest.”

+“Reckless statements on NATO’s security and Art 5 solidarity serve only Putin’s interest.
+They do not bring more security or peace to the world,” Michel said in a post on X. “The Transatlantic Alliance has underpinned the security and the prosperity of Americans, Canadians and Europeans for 75 years.”

-At the core of the North Atlantic Treaty Organization is the promise of collective defense — that an attack on one member nation is an attack on all the nations in the alliance.
+At the core of the North Atlantic Treaty Organization and enshrined in Article 5 of the treaty is the promise of collective defense — that an attack on one member nation is an attack on all the nations in the alliance.
 Trump has long complained about the amount other countries in NATO spend on defense compared with the United States and has repeatedly threatened to withdraw the US from NATO.
 But his comments Saturday are his most direct indication he does not intend to defend NATO allies from Russian attack if he is reelected.

 Trump has for years inaccurately described how NATO funding works.
 NATO has a target that each member country spends a minimum of 2% of gross domestic product on defense, and most countries are not meeting that target.
 But the figure is a guideline and not a binding contract, nor does it create “bills”; member countries haven’t been failing to pay their share of NATO’s common budget to run the organization.